Azure/RBatchScoring/README.md

-# Batch forecasting on Azure with R models
+# Batch scoring on Azure with R models

 THIS REPOSITORY IS STILL UNDERGOING TESTING